 - Mobile apps – Most of us access data on the go these days, so having a good mobile app is as important as a good dashboard.
 Not all background checking sites can deliver this, but all our recommended providers offer mobile apps as standard.

 We should be clear that in the same way as searching on Google or Facebook cannot come with any guarantees, there are also no guarantees with background checking sites.
 There are a number of reasons why these sites may not be able to find your lost family member.
 But the best background checking sites have impressive track records and high levels of user satisfaction.
-All of the four sites we are recommending here deliver consistently positive results and we are confident that, if your long lost family member can be found, each of these sites offers you the best chance of finding them.
+All of the three sites we are recommending here deliver consistently positive results and we are confident that, if your long lost family member can be found, each of these sites offers you the best chance of finding them.

 Instant CheckMate is another background checking site that impressed us in testing and which is ideal for anyone looking for a lost family member.
 They also offer two levels of service and are priced a little above average.
 For their basic rate, they will parse sources such as sex offender registers, criminal records, marriage and divorce records, details of relatives, address history, and any public social media profiles.